 - Mirena is indicated for intrauterine contraception for up to 5 years.

 - Mirena is also indicated for the treatment of heavy menstrual bleeding in women who choose to use intrauterine contraception as their method of contraception.

+Mirena is recommended for women who have had at least one child.
 The system should be replaced after 5 years if continued use is desired.

 DOSAGE AND ADMINISTRATION